amagura/zelda-battery/README.md

 ```

 To make it even easier to integrate the command-line with your current
-environment, I've gone ahead and provided examples for every shell
+environment, I've gone ahead and provided examples for just about every shell
 I could get my hands on.

 ### Zsh